-Special Blade Steel

 *Oi-masame is our recommendation.
 Please let us know if you would like Masame.

-We can accomodate any bedding angles for a Hira-ganna / smoothing plane.
+We can accommodate any bedding angles for a Hira-ganna / smoothing plane.
 If it's steeper than 40 degrees, an additional charge will be required.
-Please ask for details.
+Please contact us for details.